 M.B.A. from Rensselaer Polytechnic Institute

-B.S. in Nuclear Engineering Technology from University of New Haven
+B.S. in Biotechnology from University of New Haven

 A.S. in Nuclear Engineering from Three Rivers Community-Technical College

 Wendy was born in Groton, CT at the U.S. Submarine Base, daughter of a retired U.S. Navy Submarine Senior Chief.
 She is married to Erich Spader, a former U.S. Army National Guard Crew Chief, with whom she shares two young children and three stepchildren.
 Having spent her life living in Mystic, she has a vested interest in saving and preserving the land and waters in and around Southeastern CT.
 As a child, she enjoyed playing and exploring the outdoors more than anything with her older sister and brother, specifically forests in the Mystic and Groton areas.
 She spent summers playing in the fields and streams of her maternal grandparents’ 28-acre farm in central PA.
 Spending time outdoors and experiencing the peacefulness and beauty of our world has led to a lifelong appreciation and love for our environment, which Wendy shares with her family.
 As a family, the Spaders along with Wendy’s sister’s and brother’s families go an n annual camping trip to Acadia National Park in ME or Berkshires in MA, where they enjoy hiking, fishing, swimming, kayaking, and canoeing.

 Since 2004, Wendy works at Pfizer, Inc. starting as an Analytical Chemist and now working as a Sr. Manager of Training and Learning for the Pharmaceutical Sciences organization.
 Prior to her career in pharmaceuticals, she worked in nuclear power as a Nuclear Systems and Control Room Operator at CT Yankee Nuclear Power Company on the CT River until its decommission in 2001.
 In this field, she also had an opportunity to work temporarily at the Environmental Lab at Millstone Power Plant in Waterford, CT monitoring and studying the effects of nuclear plant discharge on the environment and marine life in the Niantic Bay area.